Dominic Raab: Palestinian state

+In August 2020, in his capacity of Foreign Secretary, Raab visited Israel and the West Bank to "press for renewed dialogue" between the two sides.

 The Miller case

 On 3 November 2016, and in response to the decision of the High Court in R (Miller) v Secretary of State for Exiting the European Union on whether the government was entitled to notify an intention to leave the European Union under Article 50 of the Treaty on European Union without a vote in Parliament, Raab stated that in the 2016 EU membership referendum "the British people gave a clear mandate for the UK Government to leave the EU and take back control of our borders, laws, money and trade.
 It is disappointing that today the court has chosen to ignore their decision".
 He went on to state that the decision was "a plain attempt to block Brexit by people who are out of touch with the country and refuse to accept the result.
 However, the vote to leave the EU was clear and they should not seek to obstruct it".